-Claudia Lawrence search ends with nothing found
+Claudia Lawrence: Police end Sand Hutton lake search

 - Published

-Nothing of significance has been found during the police's latest search for clues to the suspected murder of Claudia Lawrence.
+Nothing of significance has been found during the latest search for clues to the suspected murder of Claudia Lawrence, police have confirmed.

-The 35-year-old has not been seen since she failed to turn up for work at the University of York in March 2009.
+The 35-year-old chef has not been seen since she failed to turn up for work at the University of York in March 2009.

 Police began a search of Sand Hutton gravel pits, about eight miles (13km) outside the city, on 24 August.